Curriculum: Master of Science in Business Analytics

 Credit: 1

 This course is associated with the required MS Business Analytics Capstone.
-The Capstone experience will be described in a recorded presentation that is reviewed by two quality individuals.
-At least one individual will be an OBAIS faculty member and the other will have expertise in business analytics and/or the tools and methods presented.
-The presentation can describe: (1) a research project based on an idea proposed independently by the student or with faculty input; (2) an extension of a case analysis or project completed in a class, or (3) work completed in an internship or job.
-Graduate Case Studies in Business Analytics.
-The presentation must describe the student's contribution to the research or job.
+The Capstone experience will be described in an essay that is reviewed and approved by two faculty members.
+The essay can describe: (1)a research project based onan idea proposed independently by the student or with faculty input; (2)an extension of a case analysis or project completed in a class such as BANA7095, Graduate Case Studies in Business Analytics.
+The essay must describe the student's contribution to the research or case.

 1